twitchax/rtz/README.md

 ## Feature Flags

 The library and binary both support various feature flags.
-Of most important note are:
+These are the available flags:
 * Top-Level:
   * `default = ["cli"]`
   * `full = ["tz-ned", "tz-osm", "admin-osm", "self-contained"]`